Graph Search Trees and the Intermezzo Problem: Introduction

 Given a graph $G$ and a spanning tree $T$, the \emph{Tree Recognition Problem} seeks to determine whether $T$ can be derived as a search tree.
 In essence, it questions the feasibility of reconstructing a linear order of vertices from the tree.
 This problem is typically studied in two variants: first-in-trees and last-in-trees~\cite{beisegel2021recognition}.
 In first-in-trees, each vertex is connected to its neighbor that appears first in the search order.
 Conversely, in last-in-trees (or \cl-trees), each vertex $v$ is a child of its neighbor that appears last before $v$ in the search order.
 Normally, first-in-trees are used for BFS and last-in-trees for DFS, with existing linear-time algorithms capable of recognizing the corresponding trees in both cases~\cite{hagerup1985biconnected,hagerup1985recognition,korach1989dfs,manber1990recognizing}.
 Interestingly, the problem becomes \NP-complete when the search-tree paradigms are swapped between these searches, i.e., using last-in-trees for BFS and first-in-trees for DFS~\cite{scheffler2022recognition}.
-Furthermore, Scheffler~\cite{scheffler2023ready} shows that the first-in-tree recognition problem of GS can be solved in linear time even when no root vertex has been predetermined.

-\subparagraph{Total Ordering.} A well-known theorem in order theory states that any partial order can be extended to a linear order.
-This holds true even for infinite sets, as demonstrated by Szpilrajn (Marczewski) through the use of the axiom of choice~\cite{marczewski}.
-He also references unpublished proofs by Banach, Kuratowski, and Tarski.
-The process simplifies considerably for finite sets, where topological sorting algorithms can determine such an extension in linear time~\cite{topologicalsort}.
+Furthermore, Scheffler~\cite{scheffler2023ready} shows that the first-in-tree recognition problem of GS can be solved in linear~time. \subparagraph{Total Ordering.} A well-known theorem in order theory states that any partial order can be extended to a linear order.
+This holds true even for infinite sets, as demonstrated by Szpilrajn (Marczewski) through the use of the axiom of choice~\cite{marczewski}.\footnote{He also references unpublished proofs by Banach, Kuratowski, and Tarski.} The process simplifies considerably for finite sets, where topological sorting algorithms can determine such an extension in linear time~\cite{topologicalsort}.

 While partial orders are typically defined by a binary relation, total order problems offer a more general perspective.
 Here, one is given a set $A$, a family $\cal B$ of subsets $A_i\subseteq A$, and for each $A_i\in\cal B$ one or more valid orderings of the elements within $A_i$.
 The objective is to ascertain a total order of the elements in $A$ that adheres to all these constraints.